History of applications of martingales in survival analysis: Introduction

 \section{Introduction}

 Survival analysis is one of the oldest fields of statistics, going back to the beginning of the development of actuarial science and demography in the 17th century.
-The first life table was presented by John Graunt in 1662 (Kreager, 1988).
-Until well after the Second World War the field was dominated by the classical approaches developed by the early actuaries (Andersen and Keiding, 1998).
+The first life table was presented by John Graunt in 1662 \cite{kreager-1988}.
+Until well after the Second World War the field was dominated by the classical approaches developed by the early actuaries, like e.g.\ Wilhelm Lexis \cite{andersen-keiding-1998}.

 As the name indicates, survival analysis may be about the analysis of actual survival in the true sense of the word, that is death rates, or mortality.
 However, survival analysis today has a much broader meaning, as the analysis of the time of occurrence of any kind of event one might want to study.
 A problem with survival data, which does not generally arise with other types of data, is the occurrence of censoring.
 By this one means that the event to be studied, may not necessarily happen in the time window of observation.
 So observation of survival data is typically incomplete; the event is observed for some individuals and not for others.
 This mixture of complete and incomplete data is a major characteristic of survival data, and it is a main reason why special methods have been developed to analyse this type of data.